burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 * Your function returns a container or another object with the state in the heap.
 The function returns this container by value from a function call.

-* You implement a container, and internally, your container has a dynamic array that changes its size once it's filled or based on another criteria.
-The internal memory storage of the container, when resizing happens, almost always consists of several steps: allocate new memory, copy objects to a new memory, destroy old objects, and release old memory.
+* You implement a container, and internally, your container has a dynamic array that changes its size once it's filled or based on another criterion.
+The internal memory storage of the container, when resizing happens, almost always consists of several steps: allocate new memory, copy objects to the new memory, destroy old objects, and release old memory.
 With **move** semantics, the authors of containers can leverage the move mechanism and remove unnecessary copying.

 * Swapping of two objects in practice may happen through using an intermediate variable *tmp*.
-But if you swap the contents of two objects where objects have a state in the heap, then you can easily benefit from moving semantics to avoid two copies.
+But if you swap the contents of two objects where objects have a state in the heap, then you can easily benefit from move semantics to avoid two copies.

 Move semantics is a language construction to represent such action, but adding it to the language increases the complexity of references.
-Move semantics was one of the main innovations of C++11.
+Move semantics were one of the main innovations of C++11.
 The move is useful for objects that store part of their state in a heap.
 Moving is never slower than copying and is usually faster.
 In addition, for some objects, there are only moving semantics, e.g., an executable thread.

-The move brings the object from which moved is performed *from* to a valid but unspecified state.
-What is less well known is that objects can be reused after movement, however, in practice, it does not happen frequently.
+The move brings the object from which the move is performed *from* to a valid but unspecified state.
+What is less well known is that objects can be reused after movement; however, in practice, it does not happen frequently.

 One more time - reusing an object after "moving from it" is legal and valid because the object's content should be in a valid state after the moving operation if the content has been moved from this object.